colorjs/color-space/README.md

 * [x] [HSM](http://seer.ufrgs.br/rita/article/viewFile/rita_v16_n2_p141/7428)

-## Purpose
+## Motivation

-A complete collection of color spaces with minimal consistent and clean API, verified formulas and cases.
+The purpose is to have a _complete_ collection of color spaces with _minimal_, _consistent_ and _clean_ API, _verified_ formulas and _cases_.
-While alternatives focus on digital color spaces, this project takes broader perspective, including historical / multidisciplinary spaces.
+While alternatives focus on digital color spaces, this project takes broader perspective, covering historical and cross-disciplinary spaces as well.

+Some side effects:
-A side effect is verifying and correcting papers.
+* Verifying and correcting papers.
+* Visualising and better understanding color spaces.
+* Testing [jz](https://github.com/dy/jz) – js to wasm compiler.

 ## Credits